logfire-ai/documentation/content/cli/alerts.md

 ---
-title: "alerts"
+title: "2.2 alerts"
 metaTitle: "logfire alerts | CLI Commands | Logfire Docs"
 metaDescription: "logfire alerts | CLI Commands | Logfire Docs"
 ---

 # logfire alerts

 The Logfire CLI provides an interactive command to manage your alerts.
 With the `alerts` command, you can create, list, delete, pause, and update alerts.

 ## Usage